 Greenworks shook up the battery-powered OPE market with its 25-inch commercial mower a while back.
 Now they have a 60V version for homeowners and it has some updates for this season.
 We took the Greenworks Pro 60V 25-inch self-propelled lawn mower out to see how it stacks up against the best mowers we’ve tested.

 - Dual active battery ports with automatic switching

-- We’d like to have a little bit slower speed on the low end when cutting thick patches
+- We’d like a slower speed option when cutting thicker grass

-- You need to roll the mower forward a touch to disengage the drive wheels when backing up
+- You need to roll the mower forward slightly to disengage the drive system when backing up

 - No side/rear discharge option